pkrumins/node-time/readme.txt

+Oops!!!
+I forgot about Date() object in JavaScript.
+So this module is quite useless now. :)

 This is a node.js module, writen in C++, that implements some missing time functions, such as getting timeval struct and getting unix time.